Crowdsourcing: In product design

-LEGO allows users to work on new product designs while conducting requirements testing.
+Organizations often leverage crowdsourcing to gather ideas for new products as well as for the refinement of established product.
+Lego allows users to work on new product designs while conducting requirements testing.
 Any user can provide a design for a product, and other users can vote on the product.
 Once the submitted product has received 10,000 votes, it will be formally reviewed in stages and go into production with no impediments such as legal flaws identified.
 The creator receives royalties from the net income.
+Labelling new products as "customer-ideated" through crowdsourcing initiatives, as opposed to not specifying the source of design, leads to a substantial increase in the actual market performance of the products.
+Merely highlighting the source of design to customers, particularly, attributing the product to crowdsourcing efforts from user communities, can lead to a significant boost in product sales.
+Consumers perceive "customer-ideated" products as more effective in addressing their needs, leading to a quality inference.
+The design mode associated with crowdsourced ideas is considered superior in generating promising new products, contributing to the observed increase in market performance.

 In business

+Crowdsourcing is widely used by businesses to source feedback and suggestions on how to improve their products and services.
 Homeowners can use Airbnb to list their accommodation or unused rooms.
 Owners set their own nightly, weekly and monthly rates and accommodations.
 The business, in turn, charges guests and hosts a fee.
 Guests usually end up spending between $9 and $15.
 They have to pay a booking fee every time they book a room.
 The landlord, in turn, pays a service fee for the amount due.
 The company has 1,500 properties in 34,000 cities in more than 190 countries.